davidarchanjo/spring-boot-r2dbc-pagination/README.md

 ![banner](./assets/banner.jpg)
 # PREFACE
 This Spring Data R2DBC demo project shows how to implement data pagination by leveraging the usefullness of reactive and non-blocking connection for databases.
-To apply pagination over a result from a method present in a repository we use the [Pageable](https://docs.spring.io/spring-data/commons/docs/current/api/org/springframework/data/domain/Pageable.html) interface as an argument to the method.
+To apply pagination over a result from a method in a repository we use the [Pageable](https://docs.spring.io/spring-data/commons/docs/current/api/org/springframework/data/domain/Pageable.html) interface as an argument to the method.

 <br>